 Starcom is a really great toyline from the late 80s, that didn´t have enough recognition at the time, maybe because the low sales and their high prices.
 The toyline from Coleco was very expensive, so most families preferred to buy cheaper toys.

-It is interesting to mention that Starcom was one the last toylines to use metallic planes (tin) in their products, which was probably also very expensive to produce and to build in the plastic pieces.
+It is interesting to mention that Starcom was one the last toylines to use metallic plates (tin) in their products, which was probably also very expensive to produce and to assemble in the plastic pieces.
 Each figure came with magnets in its feet, which is a great feature for figures representing astronats, since at low or no gravity, they will need some kind of invention to walk the spaceship´s corridors or to operate their machines at some planet´s surface.
 This feature was known as "Magna-Lock".
 The same feature was used only one year later by Exin´s Madelman 2050.

 The vehicles also had some wind-up effects, and button-operated moves which added a lot of playability, in combination to the Magna-Lock effect or by themselves.
 This vehicle here, for example has: wind-up wings, that turn horizontal to vertical; a cockpit that can be opened to let the figure in; and a magnetic arm that comes out of the lower part of the vehicle to pick up the magnetic box for transportation.
 These three cool moves are activated by buttons.
 The Shadow Bandit is also equipped with some tin planes to place the figures over the surface of the spaceship.